 It’s a spiced carrot cake-style muffin packed with cinnamon, ginger, and orange flavors with a dense crumb filled with carrots, apples, raisins, and bits and pieces of walnuts.

 - Plant-Based Milk – I like to use almond milk or soy milk for this recipe.
+You can also use oat milk or coconut milk.

 - Light Olive Oil, canola oil, or melted vegan butter.